SNHU - LASeR - GEM Scholarship

 About the program

-- The program offers a full scholarship for students seeking their BA degrees in the following majors: Business, Healthcare Management, Communication.
+- The program offers a full scholarship for students seeking their BS degrees in the following majors: Business, Healthcare Management, Communication.

 - The duration of SNHU scholarship is up to 4 years.